microsoft/hlsl-specs/proposals/0007-const-member-functions.md

 ## Introduction

-HLSL does not currently support `const` instance methods for user-defined data types.
-This proposal seeks to add support for `const` instance methods, and to adopt const-correct behaviors across the HLSL library objects.
+HLSL does not currently support `const` non-`static` member functions for user-defined data types.
+This proposal seeks to add support for `const` non-`static` member functions, and to adopt const-correct behaviors across the HLSL library objects.

 ## Motivation

-The absence of `const` instance methods causes some challenges since HLSL injected ASTs do have `const` and non-`const` instance methods.
+The absence of `const` non-`static` member functions causes some challenges since HLSL injected ASTs do have `const` and non-`const` non-`static` member functions.
 Further, since variables can be `const`-qualified, without the ability to specify `const` there are some cases that cannot be worked around without breaking `const`-correctness.